LeutrimMorina13/Data_Security_3/README.md

      Results of ENCRYPT:

-   When you run the Client:
+ ## Examples of when you run the program:

    ![image](https://github.com/LeutrimMorina13/Data_Security_3/assets/116465243/356cab9f-3962-4cbb-a236-51c772380acf)